bauchdj/file-browser-web-app/notes.md

 ### HTMl Structure
 - Wrapping elements in div, etc allow you to put elements in relative scope and placement on the page

+### HTML Input
+There are a lot of different input types.
+The checkbox will be very helpful for my file browser

+### HTML Media
+This was good practice since I will be loading raw files (photos, videos) in my file browser at some point.

+### Deploying
+The deploy script works great.
+Got simon.talkofchrist.org setup as well.
+The simon code is helpful because it splits it into 3 main chuncks header, body, footer.